Golf Tutorials

 Golf Balls

 This seems obvious, but the type of ball matters.
 You don't need the same premium ball a tour pro uses.
 Many durable, two-piece balls are designed for moderate swing speeds and offer great distance with less side spin, which can help tame a slice.
-Softer, multi-layer balls provide more greenside spin and a better feel, but are often less forgiving on mis-hits.
+Softer, multi-layer balls provide more greenside spin and a better feel, but they are often less forgiving on mis-hits.
 Find a model you like, and stick with it.
 Playing with the same ball consistently builds a predictable feel for distance and chipping.

 Tees

 Another simple item with a bit of nuance.
 Wooden tees are classic and biodegradable.
 Plastic tees are more durable but can sometimes scuff your driver.
 There are also "performance" tees designed to reduce friction for a little extra distance.
 The most important thing is having a variety of heights - longer tees for the driver and shorter ones for irons and hybrids on par 3s.
-Always have more than you think you need, they have a way of disappearing.
+Always have more than you think you need, as they have a way of disappearing.

 Divot Repair Tool

-This is a an important tool as it's a testament to your respect for the course and your fellow golfers.
+This is an important tool as it's a testament to your respect for the course and your fellow golfers.
 A ball landing on the green creates a small depression called a ball mark.
 Left unrepaired, it can damage the green for weeks.
 Using a divot tool correctly is a mark of a good golfer.

 • How to use it: Insert the tool a quarter inch outside the back of the mark.
 Gently push the surrounding turf towards the center of the depression.
 Do not lift up from the middle, as this tears the roots.
 Work your way around the mark and then gently tap it down with your putter.